Sneedux/Sneedux/README.md

 WHAT IS Sneedux?

-  Sneedux is a fork and spiritual successor of the kernel Linux, which was written by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
-It aims towards POSIX and Single UNIX Specification compliance.
+  Sneedux is a fork of the kernel Linux, which was written by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
+It aims to be a more secure and freedom-respecting fork of Linux: downloading patches manually and checking them manually for spyware and other nasties.
+Linux aims towards POSIX and Single UNIX Specification compliance.

   It has all the features you would expect in a modern fully-fledged Unix, including true multitasking, virtual memory, shared libraries, demand